 1 A. Yes.
 On June 1, 2023, in DE 23-057, UES filed its proposed Revenue 2 Decoupling Adjustment Factors ("RDAF") for effect August 1, 2023.
-The 3 RDAF is not time varying.
-It is included on Pages 7 through 12, along with 4 the other non-time varying rates, to show all rates applicable to customers 5 taking service under the Whole House Residential Time Of Use and Electric 6 Vehicle rate schedules.
-Presenting all rates on this schedule eases review and 7 reference as they have been incorporated into the proposed tariff Page 5-A, 8 the Summary Of Whole House Residential Time Of Use Rates And Electric 9 Vehicle Rates.
-10 11 V. TARIFF CHANGES 12 Q. Has UES included tariff changes to reflect the proposed rate changes for 14 Q. Thas OLS included tarm changes to renect the proposed rate changes for 12 Q. effect August 1, 2023?
-Q. A. 13 effect August 1, 2023?
-13 14 effect August 1, 2023?
-Schedule LSM-3, Pages 1 and 2 are redline tariffs of the SCC and EDC.
-13 14 15 effect August 1, 2023?
-Schedule LSM-3, Pages 1 and 2 are redline tariffs of the SCC and EDC.
-Please note that these pages are essentially the same as provided in Page 1 of 13 14 15 16 effect August 1, 2023?
-Schedule LSM-3, Pages 1 and 2 are redline tariffs of the SCC and EDC.
-Please note that these pages are essentially the same as provided in Page 1 of Schedules LSM-1 and 2.
-Pages 3, 4, 5 and 6 provide redline versions of 13 14 15 16 17 effect August 1, 2023?
-Schedule LSM-3, Pages 1 and 2 are redline tariffs of the SCC and EDC.
-Please note that these pages are essentially the same as provided in Page 1 of Schedules LSM-1 and 2.
-Pages 3, 4, 5 and 6 provide redline versions of UES's Summary of Delivery Service Rates, Summary Of Whole House 13 14 15 16 17 18 effect August 1, 2023?
-Schedule LSM-3, Pages 1 and 2 are redline tariffs of the SCC and EDC.
-Please note that these pages are essentially the same as provided in Page 1 of Schedules LSM-1 and 2.
-Pages 3, 4, 5 and 6 provide redline versions of UES's Summary of Delivery Service Rates, Summary Of Whole House Residential Time Of Use Rates And Electric Vehicle Rates, and Summary of 13 14 15 16 17 18 19 effect August 1, 2023?
-Schedule LSM-3, Pages 1 and 2 are redline tariffs of the SCC and EDC.
-Please note that these pages are essentially the same as provided in Page 1 of Schedules LSM-1 and 2.
-Pages 3, 4, 5 and 6 provide redline versions of UES's Summary of Delivery Service Rates, Summary Of Whole House Residential Time Of Use Rates And Electric Vehicle Rates, and Summary of Low-Income Electric Assistance Program Discounts.
-These pages reflect all
+The 3 RDAF is not time varying and, for the TOU and EV classes, is only applicable 4 to the TOU-D class.
+It is included on Pages 7 through 12, along with the other 5 non-time varying rates, to show all rates applicable to customers taking 6 service under the Whole House Residential Time Of Use and Electric Vehicle 7 rate schedules.
+Presenting all rates on this schedule eases review and 8 reference as they have been incorporated into the proposed tariff Page 5-A, 9 the Summary Of Whole House Residential Time Of Use Rates And Electric 10 Vehicle Rates.
+11 12 V. TARIFF CHANGES 13 Q. Has UES included tariff changes to reflect the proposed rate changes for 14 effect August 1, 2023?
+15 A. Schedule LSM-3, Pages 1 and 2 are redline tariffs of the SCC and EDC.
+16 Please note that these pages are essentially the same as provided in Page 1 of 17 Schedules LSM-1 and 2.
+Pages 3, 4, 5 and 6 provide redline versions of 18 UES's Summary of Delivery Service Rates, Summary Of Whole House 19 Residential Time Of Use Rates And Electric Vehicle Rates, and Summary of 20 Low-Income Electric Assistance Program Discounts.
+These pages reflect all 21 proposed August 1, 2023 rates, including the EDC, SCC, RDAF, and DSC.
+22 23 Q. Would the proposed August 1, 2023 rate changes affect any other tariffs?

-1 А. Yes.
+1 A. Yes.
 As referenced previously, the transmission, distribution and DSC are 2 time varying for customers choosing to take service under Schedule TOU-D, 3 Schedule TOU-EV-D, Schedule TOU-EV-G2, and Schedule TOU-EV-G1.
 4 As such, these factors would be affected by the application of the winter ratios 5 effective December 1, 2023, and thereby, the Summary Of Whole House 6 Residential Time Of Use Rates And Electric Vehicle Rates, tariff Page 5-A, 7 would require modification.
 8 9 Q. Is the December 1, 2023 Summary Of Whole House Residential Time Of 10 Use Rates And Electric Vehicle Rates included with this filing?
 11 A. No. UES has not included this tariff page, Page 5-A, at this time.
 The impact 12 to this page on December 1, 2023 will result from the use of winter ratios 13 only, applied to approved rates, and therefore UES intends to file tariff Page 14 5-A in compliance with a Commission order once it receives approval of the 15 currently requested August 1, 2023 rate changes.
 16 17 VI.
 BILL IMPACTS 18 Q. Have you included any bill impacts as a result of the proposed SCC and 19 EDC effective August 1, 2023?
 20 A. Yes, bill impacts as a result of changes to the proposed August 1 SCC and 21 EDC have been provided in Schedule LSM-4.
 Pages 1 through 3 provide a 22 comparison of existing rates to the proposed rates for all the rate classes.